Creating and managing

 Creates a new database with name as parameter

-mysql> CREATE database customer;
+mysql> CREATE database trading;

 Query OK, 1 row affected (0.03 sec)